alivemachine/companion-storybox/storybox/README.md

 Individual human behavior and Community behavior is interlocked.
 One cannot be understood without observing the other.
 The UX is here to allow the manipulation of a large dataset and its visualization at varied scale.
 Companions as they are solicited and trained by humans end up making the link between humans and the growing complexity of the virtual world and the ocean of information.
+The platform has for goal to explore multi-ways conversations between algorithms and humans.

 ### 3 levels

 - The Map

 Visualize all companions

 - The Compass (or the Avatar)

 Program your companion

 - The Simulator (or the Scene)

 Train your companion

 ## Onboarding